pfgithub/electron-music-player/README.md

 Songs are currently listed from `~/Music`

 Lyrics are currently read from the Album field of the audio file.
+(For use with [mp3lyrics](https://github.com/pfgithub/mp3lyrics))

 ## Setup